 For general discussion and debate.
 Possible talking point: Here's change you can believe in!

-However, if the poverty rate ends up being the highest since LBJ started this "war on poverty," doesn't it mean we've lost, and that expanding "the federal government's role in social welfare programs from education to health care" has totally failed?Of course, such an obvious conclusion won't be made by the Left which will certainly use this data to call for even more socialism, correct?
+To be sure, this is really bad news for Obama and Democrats.However, if the poverty rate ends up being the highest since LBJ started this "war on poverty," doesn't it mean we've lost, and that expanding "the federal government's role in social welfare programs from education to health care" has totally failed?Of course, such an obvious conclusion won't be made by the Left which will certainly use this data to call for even more socialism, correct?